charmbracelet/bubbletea/README.md

                 m.cursor++
             }

-        // The "enter" key and the space bar (a literal space) toggle the
+        // The "enter" key and the space bar toggle the selected state
-        // selected state for the item that the cursor is pointing at. case "enter", "space":
+        // for the item that the cursor is pointing at. case "enter", "space":
             _, ok := m.selected[m.cursor]
             if ok {